MSP-Greg/sketchup-misc/README.md

 Miscellaneous code for use with SketchUp, and misc docs

-The file `ruby_info/su_info.rb` outputs Ruby related information when loaded.
+The file `su_info.rb` outputs Ruby related information when loaded.
+Tested with SU 2016 and later.

 Other files exist that show various behaviors in SketchUp.
 Typically these show issues related to the SketchUp Ruby API and its use in plugins/extensions.